ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party:

-: An entity, that depends on the validity of information about an Attester, for purposes of reliably applying application specific actions.
+: A role performed by an entity, that depends on the validity of information about an Attester, for purposes of reliably applying application specific actions.
 Compare /relying party/ in {{RFC4949}}

 Relying Party Owner: